papito/vue3-ts-vite-web-electron/README.md

-# Vue3 TypeScript project, powered by Vite, to build web and Electron distros
+# Vue3 TypeScript project, powered by Vite, to build web and Electron applications

 ### Initial Setup